 The problem was, tons of designer labels needed purchasing and card debt paying off.
 Thankfully, then-boyfriend Count Franz Von Gemmern Sigmaringen conveniently owned a brothel in Barcelona.
 Without so much as the batting of an eyelash, Mr Hodge clicked his heels, thought of England, or rather his credit card, and dutifully joined the stables.
 Alas, the authorities got wind of the shenanigans and soon killed off the golden goose by deporting the pair of them.

 Luckily, job opportunities kept knocking in Blighty, the likes of Bang, Popcorn, Limelight, Babe, Wig Out, Camp Attack, Heaven and O Zone, to name but a few.
 However, the jewel in the crown proved to be the long-running Trannyshack @ Madame JoJo.
 It was one of the clubs I personally supported right from the start – the Soho Revue Bar period, followed by a shorter stint at Freedom.
 I loved giving it exposure in the press at every opportunity and took a huge amount of images there, certainly more consistently than any of the photographers who ever set foot in the place.
-Who knows, I may consider producing a Trannyshack coffee table book at some point, when the time is right and if it can be properly published, using my best shots and roping in testimonials from some of the regular and occasional punters, alongside my own story, naturally.
+Who knows, I may consider producing a Trannyshack coffee table book at some point, when the time is right and if it can be properly published, using my best shots and roping in testimonials from regular and occasional punters – alongside my own story, naturally.

 At best, the Shack proved to be London’s most fun-packed mid-week blast for a long time and all the regulars hoped it’d be there forever and a day.
 Unfortunately, it seems that somebody up there had scores to settle – karma? – and the club’s licence was revoked almost overnight in November 2014 by Westminster Council.
 This dramatic decision followed a random incident involving heavy-handed bouncers, a baseball bat and flying glass.
 Nothing particularly unusual to anyone familiar with West End nightlife, you may think.
 However, at a time when Soho is being “gentrified” by Westminster officials and property developers, any futile excuse to clean it up and rake it in is as good as any.
 Within a mere few days, the demolition of the historical site was approved before anyone could even raise a finger.
 All might not be lost after all, as Soho Estates announced (in February 2016) their intention to rebuild and update the historical club as a “bigger and better basement”.
 It’s still unclear whether they mean to do it at the same venue though.
 Watch this space for further details.

 Meanwhile, Madame Dusty couldn’t wait to jump on the adult panto bandwagon in 2013, joining the cast of “Dick” and, in 2014, “The Music Hall Menagerie” and “Sleeping Booty!”, all held in Leicester Square Theatre’s tiny lounge.
 In the very same eventful year, he was given the opportunity to make his proper TV début on London Live’s Drag Queens of London, amid a flurry of publicity occasioned by the Evening Standard-owned TV network launching.
 The reality series benefited from countless complimentary adverts in the evening paper, giving him and a few of the other characters unprecedented coverage in the shape of eye-catching full-page colour close-ups that were gawped at by millions of commuters.
-That’s what you call a lucky stroke and the kind of publicity money just can’t buy.
+If anything, that’s what you call a lucky stroke and the kind of publicity money just can’t buy.

 However, back in the real world, bills need to be paid and I’m told that Dusters had no choice but take a behind-the-scene job at a museum.
 No, it isn’t as a scary hooded habit-clad warden shouting the odds and scaring the life out of punters at The London Dungeon, as some social media troll hilariously posted, but as a duty officer at the Museum of Comedy.
 Whatever the position entails, let’s hope he can at least have a laugh once in a while.

 One question remains though, whatever happened to the glittering club promoting career, now that some of his ex-employees have gone on to run their own successful club nights?
 David said that he wanted to retire his alter ego but does it really mean the end of the road for Dusty O, or has he got more tricks up his sleeve?
-For the time being, he has grown a beard and spends a lot of time painting.
+For the time being, he has grown a beard and seems to spend a lot of time painting.

 For decades, La O has cut an undeniably matriarchal and acid-tongued figure on London’s gay scene which, suffice it to say, couldn’t have been quite what it is without its very own Iron Lady.
 Indeed, Dusty, a royalist and notoriously staunch Thatcherite, definitely ain’t for turning.